ikramhm/QRCode_GoogleForms_AutomaticEmailCV/README.md

 1. Create a google form.
-Give an appropriate title, opening message and such.
+Give an appropriate title, opening message and so forth.

 2. Under questions, you can add a JPEG.
 Convert your CV from PDF into JPEG (I used smallpdf.com for this) and add it here:
    a. ![image](https://user-images.githubusercontent.com/98710900/223793295-a186cc79-63fe-4d45-91f7-fa2d6fb3bb62.png)